kolotyluk/loom-lab/docs/lexicon.md

 #### Completion

-When using the 2-arg fork method then the onComplete operation is invoked when the task completes, irrespective of whether it completed with a result, exception, or was cancelled.
+When using the 2-arg fork method, the onComplete operation is invoked when the task completes, irrespective of whether it completed with a result, exception, or was cancelled.

 1. Success, with the value of the Callable.